github9175/JOS-operating-system/Lab1.md

 >How does the boot loader decide how many sectors it must read in order to fetch the entire kernel from disk?
 Where does it find this information?

 It finds out this information from kernel's ELF image.
 After loading ELF image to 0x10000 as ELFHDR, it finds program header table from ELFHDR + ELFHDR->e_phoff to ELFHDR + ELFHDR->e_phoff + ELFHDR->e_phnum.
-For each segment ph, it then reads data to the correspoding physical address ph.p_pa.
+For each segment ph, it then reads data to the corresponding physical address ph.p_pa.

 ## Part 2: